publiccodenet/about/roles/support.md

 * provide support for the community around a codebase to answer these questions themselves
 * partake in the community

-If you enjoy using your expertise and network to solve gnarly technical and contractual problems, being a continuous hero and enabler, this role might be for you.
+If you enjoy applying your expertise and network to solve gnarly technical and procurement problems, connecting problems with solutions, this role might be for you.

 ### What we expect from all of our team members